ColombiaPython/social-media-automation/README.md

 Twitter script
 * the same above steps until step 8
-* Download geckodriver and put in line 22 the path to this.
+* Download put in line 23 the path to this and put in line 22 the path to this.
 Configure the script and enjoy!
 There is a main method in the script, you need to edit and provide your user and password, the path to the image
 * Run the script
 $ (venv) python tweetpost.py